jamespheffernan/mgt-scorekeeper/docs/scratchpad.md

 [2024-06-11] When mocking hooks or context in React tests, always use a stable reference for arrays/objects (e.g., move the mock array/object outside the mock implementation) to prevent infinite update loops caused by dependency changes in useEffect.
 [2024-06-11] In Jest/jsdom tests, mock window.scrollTo and HTMLElement.prototype.scrollTo if your components use them, as jsdom does not implement these methods by default and will throw errors otherwise.
 [2024-12-27] Feature implementation should identify architectural changes (like async match creation) early in the planning phase to avoid cascading updates across the codebase.
+[2024-12-27] Statistical validation tests for probabilistic systems require careful tolerance balancing - too strict and they fail due to inherent randomness, too loose and they don't validate the statistical properties.
+Floating point precision issues can also cause seemingly correct values to fail exact boundary checks.

 ## Overall App Plan Review (Planner Mode - [2024-06-12])